 Road safety charity the IAM is offering weekly motoring tips from Britain’s top advanced driver, Peter Rodger.

-This week, he is advising on what to do if your car breaks down:
+This week, he is advising you on safely making your journey home at Christmas: